Mozu/ThirdpartyPayments-Theme/README.md

 ----------------------------------------------------
 *Content below this line is from Mozu Core theme readme*

-# Upgraded Mozu Core Theme

-This release includes an upgraded Core theme called **Core8**.
+This release includes an upgraded Core theme called **Core9**.

 ## What's New

-* A new Express Checkout workflow for quick checkouts
-   - A new Default Payment setting for shoppers to enable Express Checkout
-   - A new optimized Checkout workflow
-* Anonymous order status checkout
-* A new Theme Utility Bar for business users to view the store under different conditions
-   - Future Date Preview so that you can view the future state of your content that has an Active Date Range
-* A brand new SEO-friendly system for navigating categories and search results
-   - A new `{% make_url %}` tag for creating crawlable URLs for every page state
-   - Crawlable pagination links, sorting links, and faceting controls so that Web crawlers can understand more about your product catalog
-   - Efficient, mobile-friendly HTML partial system on category and search pages
-* A dynamic set of "reasons" for online RMAs, replacing the hardcoded set of reasons
+* Significant usability enhancements to the cart and checkout workflow:
+   - Edit a saved shipping address during checkout.
+   - Simplified removal of digital wallet payment information.
+   - Applied shipping method now shows full list of shipping options.
+* Upgraded PayPal Express payment experience, with support for separate authorization and capture:
+   - Removed the old version of PayPal Express support from the Core Theme.
+   - Forked a new theme with support for the new PayPal Express Certified Mozu Application.
+* Improvements to the theme creation and upgrade process:
+   - We've officially deprecated the `extends` directive in `theme.json`.
+It will continue to work, but rather than using runtime resolution of your base theme's assets, you can now use Git to inherit directly from the base theme.

+     This has many advantages:
+     - Better stability in production.
+     - Much easier development workflow--no more "overrides" and maintaining a references directory!
+     - Much easier merging in of Core Theme upgrades--you can use Git's existing, famously robust merge tools!
+   - To support this new workflow, we've overhauled the Yeoman generator for Mozu themes. **This is the recommended method for creating and upgrading Mozu themes.**
+     - Install the new theme generator with `npm install -g yo generator-mozu-theme2`
+     - Run it with `yo mozu-theme2`
+     - Run it in an empty directory to create a new theme, or an existing theme directory to **upgrade the existing theme in-place to use the new inheritance system!**
+* Improvements to the build process:
+   - We have removed use of the Bower frontend package manager from the Core theme.
+The much larger and faster NPM package manager, already in use for build tool dependencies, is now used for frontend dependencies as well.
+There is a simple script in the Gruntfile which copies dependencies into the `scripts/vendor` directory that Bower used to maintain.
-* Numerous bugfixes
+* Numerous bugfixes.
-* Other enhancements listed in [Mozu Release Notes](http://developer.mozu.com/sites/default/files/feeds/learn/article_files/MozuQ22015ReleaseNotes.pdf).
+* Other enhancements listed in the [Mozu Release Notes](http://developer.mozu.com/sites/default/files/feeds/learn/article_files/MozuNovember2015ServiceUpdateReleaseNotes.pdf).

-## Upgrading to Mozu Core Theme Version 8
+## Upgrading to Mozu Core Theme Version 9

-You must manually upgrade themes that extend Core4, Core5, Core6, and Core7 to use Core8 instead.
-We recommend user acceptance, automated unit, and end-to-end testing of your site to ensure Core8 works for your site.
+You must manually upgrade themes that extend Core4, Core5, Core6, Core7, and Core8 to use Core9 instead.
+We recommend user acceptance, automated unit, and end-to-end testing of your site to ensure Core9 works for your site.

-Use the new [Mozu Theme Generator](http://npmjs.com/package/generator-mozu-theme) to create new themes **and to update existing themes!**
+Use the new [Mozu Theme Generator](http://npmjs.com/package/generator-mozu-theme2) to create new themes **and to update existing themes!**

-0. Examine the [merged Pull Requests](pulls?q=is%3Apr+is%3Aclosed) to see what individual features are coming over from Core.
+0. Examine the [merged Pull Requests](pulls?q=is%3Apr+is%3Aclosed+milestone%3Acore9) to see what individual features are coming over from Core.

-0. Use the `yo mozu-theme` command to update your theme to inherit from Core8.
+0. Use the `yo mozu-theme2` command to update your theme to use the new system.

-0. Once the generator is complete, you'll have a `references/core8` directory!
+0. Once the generator is complete, you'll have a functioning Git repository that is effectively a "fork" of this one!

-0. Merge the Core8 version of commonly overridden files, such as `stylesheets/storefront.less` and the outer Hypr templates.
+0. Your theme will be automatically set to inherit from the last version of the Core theme that it appears to support.
+You can now upgrade it to use Core9 by simply running `grunt mozutheme:check` to see what versions of Core9 are available, and then merging the appropriate commit.
+The Grunt task will instruct you in detail.

-0. Install your new Core8-based theme on a development sandbox and activate it.
+0. Install your new Core9-based theme on a development sandbox and activate it.

 0. Activate Debug Mode in the storefront by adding the query parameter `debugMode=true` to any storefront URL.